ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 ## Goal 4
+We need to have an entry point for the `Jenkinsfile` in our JHipster microservices to access our Shared Library.
 ### Adding a `Jenkinsfile` to our JHipster services
 We weill configure a `Jenkinsfile` in our microservices to point to our Shared Library.
    * **Note** We are introducing a great feature associated with the Shared Library here.
 The `@Library` annotation provides a lot of flexibility.
 Within the annotation, you will always need to provide the name of your Shared Library (e.g. `jenkins-shared-library`).
 However, if you add another `@` sign at the end of the Shared Library name, you can tell your `Jenkinsfile` to read specific branches or tags from your Shared Library.
 In fact, in the code below, that is what we did with `@part2`.